vukics/cppqed/doc/userGuide.markdown

 Trajectory parameters
 ---------------------

-\par `--T <double>`
-simulated time
+\par `--T <double>`, `--NDt <long>` simulated time / number of steps in \ref glossarydtmode "deltaT-mode" – when nonzero, the latter is used in deltaT-mode

-\par `--dc <int>, --Dt <double>` output frequency in number of ODE steps or in time, respectively – when nonzero, the former is used, cf. \ref userguideelementaryproofofprinciplerun
+\par `--dc <int>, --Dt <double>` output frequency \ref glossarydcmode "in number of ODE steps" or \ref glossarydtmode "in time", respectively – when nonzero, the former is used, cf. \ref userguideelementaryproofofprinciplerun

 \par `--o <filename>`
 output file, cf. \ref userguideiointofile